-- Review and approve Risk Based Annual Internal Audit Plan. - Review and recommend to the Board of Directors for approval Internal Audit Policy and Internal Audit Strategy. - Approve Audit Rating Mechanism. - Review Quarterly Report on Internal Control System and significant findings.
-In addition, review the management's action plan to ensure that audit observations/ recommendations receive proper and timely attention by the senior management. - Review the annual independent assessment /opinion of CIA on the state of Bank's internal controls based on the audits conducted over the period. - Review of quarterly, half yearly and annual financial statements; prior to their approval by the Board of Directors.

-- The Committee oversight and periodically review the ICFR system for effective implementation and its continuous up-gradation. - Review the Management Letter issued by the External Auditors and Management's response thereto. - Recommend to the Board of Directors the appointment of External Auditors. - Review Quarterly Activity Report of Compliance.
+- Review and approve Risk Based Annual Internal Audit Plan - Review and recommend to the Board of Directors for approval Internal Audit Policy and Internal Audit Strategy - Review Quarterly Report on Internal Control System and significant findings.
+In addition, review the management's action plan to ensure that audit observations/ recommendations receive proper and timely attention by the senior management - Review the annual independent assessment / opinion of CIA on the state of Bank's internal controls based on the audits conducted over the period - Review of quarterly, half yearly and annual financial statements; prior to their approval by the Board of Directors - The Committee oversees and periodically reviews the ICFR system for effective implementation and its continuous upgrade - Review the Management Letter issued by the External Auditors and Management's response thereto - Recommend to the Board of Directors the appointment of External Auditors. - Review Quarterly Activity Report of Compliance